A computer program is a sequence of instructions that tell the computer what to do.

 std::cout << "Hello world!";

 Line 1 is a special type of statement called a preprocessor directive.
 Preprocessor directives tell the compiler to perform a special task.
 In this case, we are telling the compiler that we would like to add the contents of the iostream header to our program.
-The iostream header allows us to access functionality in the iostream library, which will allow us to write to the screen.
+The iostream header allows us to access functionality from the iostream library, which will allow us to write to the screen.

-Line 2 has nothing on it, and is ignored by the compiler.
+Line 2 is blank, and is ignored by the compiler.

 Line 3 declares the main() function, which as you learned above, is mandatory.
 Every program must have a main() function.